Dylan Carlson Player Props: Cardinals vs. Tigers

 Dylan Carlson At The Plate

-- Carlson is batting .233 with four doubles, a home run and five walks.
+- Carlson is batting .234 with four doubles, two home runs and five walks.

-- In 54.2% of his 24 games this season, Carlson has picked up at least one hit.
-He's also had three multi-hit games.

-- He has hit a home run in one of 24 games, and in 1.3% of his plate appearances.
+- He has homered in two of 25 games played this season, and in 2.4% of his plate appearances.

-- Carlson has driven in a run in six games this season (25.0%), including two games with multiple runs batted in.
+- Carlson has an RBI in seven of 25 games this year, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in nine of 24 games so far this season.
+- He has scored a run in 10 of 25 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.